armory/documentation/_admin_guides/continuous_integration.md

 ## Purpose
-Igor is an API that communicates with Jenkins and is responsible for executing jobs, reading state of jobs or
+Igor is an API that is responsible for executing and reading the state of jobs from Jenkins.